ftena/unity-tutorials/Create with Code/README.md

 - Animation Controllers, States, Layers and Transitions, SetTrigger(), SetBool(), SetInt()

 # Prototype 4
-This project was made following the tutorial 'Unit 4 - Gameplay Mechanics' (https://learn.unity.com/project/unit-4-gameplay-mechanics)
+This project was made following the tutorial 'Unit 4 - Gameplay Mechanics' (https://learn.unity.com/project/unit-4-gameplay-mechanics).
+It icludes:

+- Texture Wraps
+- Camera as child object

 # Personal Project
 This project was made following the labs: